 The Old Legs Team in order of seniority

 Al Watermeyer aged 68, Nik Bellwald from Switzerland aged 64, Adam Selby aged 60, Hans Steenberghe aged 59, Eric de Jong aged 59, Mark Johnson aged 58 and living on the Sunshine coast, Jaap van Staaveren from Holland aged 57, Dave Whitehead aged 43, Alan Rheeder aged 42 and last but certainly not least, Carol Joy Church from Germany aged 39.

-The support team so far includes Jenny de Jong, Linda Selby, Bill Annadale, Gayle Arnold, John Macdonald and Ryan Moss who will also be behind the cameras and the drone, filming footage for a documentary.
+The support team was Jenny de Jong, Linda Selby, Bill Annadale, Gayle Arnold, John Macdonald and Ryan Moss who will also be behind the cameras and the drone, filming footage for a documentary.

-It is important to note that the ascent up Mt Kilimanjaro is to the riders own account and is not included in our budget.
+It is important to note that the ascent up Mt Kilimanjaro was to the riders own account and was not included in our budget.

 The team raised over US$ 100,000 for the pensioners of Zimbabwe.